BluZed/kr-editor-krunkscript-fix/README.md

 # kr-editor-krunkscript-fix
 ## How to use?
-- install script.user.js in tampermonkey
+- install tampermonkey browser extension (click [here](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo))
-- or click [here](https://bluzed.github.io/kr-editor-krunkscript-fix/script.user.js) to install/view code.
+- install script.user.js from this repo in tampermonkey manually or by clicking [here](https://bluzed.github.io/kr-editor-krunkscript-fix/script.user.js).